hoanthien2017/Employee_absenteeism_analysis/my_queries.md

 		com_exp_id
 	,	trans_exp
 	,	case when trans_exp < 200 then 'low'
-			when trans_exp BETWEEN 200 AND 300 then 'medium'
+			 when trans_exp between 200 and 300 then 'medium'
 			else 'high'
 			end as trans_exp_group
 	 	from